 WHAT ARE THE MAIN RECOMMENDATIONS FROM THE ANALYSIS AND HOW DOES THE RSPO RESPOND TO THESE?

-The analysis concludes that the RSPO system can be used as a comprehensive tool to collect EUDR relevant information from oil palm growers & mills, and to effectively transfer this information through the supply chain.
-There are three recommendations based on the analysis.
+The analysis concludes that the RSPO System can be used as a comprehensive tool to collect relevant EUDR information from oil palm growers and mills, and to effectively transfer this information through the supply chain.